Deyda/Evergreen-Script/README.md

 Microsoft OneDrive is installed with the Machine Based Install parameter.

+### Microsoft PowerShell
+Line 1974 defines which package is downloaded (You can change the architecture in line 805 and the Release in line 843 for a non-GUI start).

+For Microsoft PowerShell this is a msi file.

 ### Microsoft Teams
 Line 1637 and 1640 define which package is downloaded (You can change the architecture in line 633 and update ring in line 659 for non GUI start).